CORPORATE GOVERNANCE REPORT

 In addition, the Company has an established code of conduct for dealings in the shares of the Company by directors.

 The 10 principles set out in the QCA Code are listed below, with an explanation of how Petrel applies each of the principles and the reason for any aspect of non-compliance.
-Where reference is made to the Annual Report, it is a reference to the latest Annual Report which can be viewed at the following link http://petrelresources.com/investors/financial-reports.
+The same information can be viewed at the following link http://www.petrelresources.com/financial-reports.